How to Make a Bee Watering Station

 - rocks or small pebbles

-Decorate it however you wish, paint it or leave it natural.
+Decorate your pot however you wish, paint it or leave it natural.
 It looks lovely in any corner of the garden.
 A bold bright color will make it stand out while the neutral tans and greens allow the water station to blend.
-Either one is fine, because thirsty bees will smell the water and come to drink.

 If you spray the finished pieces with clear sealer, the paint will stay bright and beautiful for a longer time.
 But, if you live in a region with bitter Winter weather – there is no reason not to bring it inside.